This page on Astaxanthin is currently marked as in-progress. We are still compiling research.

 As different sources have differing levels of the active isomer, one form may have different biological effects (in regards to potency) than others.

 Astaxanthin is known as a xanthophyll carotenoid.
 As carotenoids (parent classification) can be divided into either xanthophylls or carotenes (like vitamin A precursors) Astaxanthin falls into the former category.
+Of the carotenoids, it is the only common dietary carotenoid to have ketone groups on its ends.

 Astaxanthin has two chiral centers and can exist as three isomers in nature as (3S, 3S'), (3R,3′R) and (3R,3′S).
 The first, 3S,3S', is the most common in nature.